Kenosha City Council majority votes to support American Jobs Plan

 “We’re at a critical juncture, I feel, in our country, where it’s important to show that we are unified.
 To show bipartisanship, to show we can get things done,” Bogdala said.
 “I think this council has shown that over the course of the last several years.”

-Bogdala said it’s important that the nation, and at the local level, the council, unite to support “needed infrastructure” throughout the nation and the city.
+Bogdala said it’s important that the nation — and at the local level, the City Council — unite to support “needed infrastructure” throughout the country and the city.

 “I think that it’s important that we make that statement here tonight that we support this plan and also that we support bipartisanship,” he said.